newptcai/RandomTree.jl/README.md

     * Catalan
     * DAry
     * Motzkin
-* Random Recursive Trees (This is much slower than Galton-Watson trees now)
+* Random Recursive Trees (This is not as optimized as Galton-Watson trees.)

 The package has implemented these simulations on trees